brylianrst/Brilian-Portofolio/Part2 Final Project.md

 Determine the specific areas of interest within the tech field that align with your project.
 This could include software development, cybersecurity, data science, artificial intelligence, user experience design, or other specialized domains.

 **Availability and Accessibility:**
 Ensure that the individuals are available and willing to participate in the interview process within your designated timeframe.
-Consider factors such as scheduling conflicts, geographic location (if conducting in-person interviews), and accessibility needs.\
+Consider factors such as scheduling conflicts, geographic location (if conducting in-person interviews), and accessibility needs.

-### Ask Friends/Colleagues that we have worked together from many Tech Courses at CMU (Which match the demographic criteria).
+### Ask colleagues that we have worked together from many Tech Courses at CMU (which match the demographic criteria).

-I will leverage my friends from Tech Courses in CMU This could include friends from computer science courses, Information Systems Courses, or other relevant tech courses.
+I will look into my friends from Tech Courses in CMU This could include friends from computer science courses, Information Systems Courses, or other relevant tech courses.

-### Ask Friends from My Indonesian CMU Student Organizations (Which match the demographic criteria).
+### Ask friends from my Indonesian CMU Student Organizations (which match the demographic criteria).

-I will leverage my Indonesian Student Organization friends and networks within CMU.
+I will try to leverage my Indonesian Student Organization friends and networks within CMU.
 They are really helpful and as well many have tech backgrounds and also studying in tech majors at CMU.

 ## Interview script